-Maximum Rule Length.
-The maximum rule length maxLen is an input parameter for our system.
+Maximum rule length The maximum rule length maxLen is an input parameter for our system.
 AMIE stops exploring the search space as soon as all rules with a length of at most maxLen have been produced.
 During the mining process, AMIE creates connected rules by applying all possible mining operators (line 10 in Algorithm 1) on previously created rules.
 Given a maximum rule length maxLen and a non-closed Horn rule of length maxLen - 1, AMIE+ will refine it only if it is possible to close it before exceeding the length constraint.
-This means that for a not-vet-closed rule of length maxLen - 1, AMIE+ will not apply the add-dangling-atom operator \mathcal{O}D , because this results in a non-closed rule, which will be neither output nor refined.
-In the same spirit, if the same rule contains more than two non-closed variables (see Section 3.3), AMIE+ will skip the application of the add-closing atom operator \mathcal{O}C .
+This means that for a not-yet-closed rule of length maxLen - 1, AMIE+ will not apply the add-danglingatom operator \mathcal{O}D , because this results in a non-closed rule, which will be neither output nor refined.
+In the same spirit, if the same rule contains more than two non-closed variables (see Sect.
+3.3), AMIE+ will skip the application of the add-closing-atom operator \mathcal{O}C .
 This happens because an application of the operator \mathcal{O}C can close at most two variables with one atom.
 This reasoning also applies to the instantiation operator \mathcal{O}I : rules with more than one non-closed variable are not refined with instantiated atoms, because the addition of an instantiated atom can close at most one variable.

-Perfect Rules.
-By definition, a rule cannot achieve a PCA confidence that is higher than 100%.
+Perfect rules By definition, a rule cannot achieve a PCA confidence that is higher than 100%.
 Thus, once a rule has achieved 100% PCA confidence, we can stop adding new atoms.
 This is because the confidence cannot increase and the support can only decrease.
 Hence, any refinement is futile and will be discarded by the output routine described in Algorithm 2.
 We call rules with 100% PCA confidence perfect rules.

-Simplifying Projection Queries.
-Support is monotonically decreasing with the length of the rule (Section.
+Simplifying projection queries Support is monotonically decreasing with the length of the rule (Sect.
 3.4).
 Hence, whenever we apply an add-dangling-atom operator to a rule R_p (the parent rule) to produce a new rule R_c (the child rule), the support of R_c will likely be smaller than the support of R_p .
 However, there is one case in which the addition of a dangling atom cannot reduce the support.
-This happens when R_c (i) already contains atoms with the same relation as the dangling atom and (ii) these atoms have a variable in common with the dangling atom.
-An example is the parent rule R_p : $livesIn(x,y) \Rightarrow citizenOf(x,y)$ and the child rule R_c : $citizenOf(x,y) \land livesIn(x,y) \Rightarrow citizenOf(x,y)$.
-Intuitively, the addition of the dangling atom citizenOf(x,y) cannot further restrict the support of R_p because the new atom is a less restrictive version of the atom citizenOf(x,y).
-This means that x will always bind to the same values as x.
-From this observation, it follows that the support of R_c can be rewritten as
+This happens when R_c (1) already contains atoms with the same relation as the dangling atom and (2) these atoms have a variable in common with the dangling atom.
+An example is the parent rule R_p : livesIn(x, y) \Rightarrow citizenOf(x, y) and the child rule R_c : citizenOf(z, y) \land livesIn(x, y) \Rightarrow citizenOf(x, y).
+Intuitively, the addition of the dangling atom citizenOf(z, y)cannot further restrict the support of R_p because the new atom is a less restrictive version of the atom citizenOf (x, y).
+This means that z will always bind to the same values as x.
+From this observation, it follows that the support of R_c can be rewritten as which is the same as $supp(R_p)$.

-$$supp(R_c) = \#(x,y) : citizenOf(x,y) \land livesIn(x,y)$$

-$\land citizenOf(x,y)$

-$$supp(R_c) = \#(x,y) : livesIn(x,y) \land citizenOf(x,y)$$

-which is the same as $supp(R_p)$.
 Thus both R_p and R_c have the same support.
 This observation can be leveraged to speed up projection queries.
 The query for $supp(R_p)$ has one fewer join and thus executes faster.

+$$supp(R_c) = \#(x, y) : citizenOf(x, y) \land livesIn(x, y)$$ $$\land citizenOf(x, y)$$ $$supp(R_c) = \#(x, y) : livesIn(x, y) \land citizenOf(x, y)$$ of the number of instantiations of the rule body.
+If the body contains atoms with many instantiations, the joins can be very expensive to compute.

-6.2 Speeding up Confidence Evaluation
+6.2 Speeding up confidence evaluation